StefCoders/rpi-dab-tx/README.md

 Also, check the SoapySDR documentation for your card to set the proper values for other SoapySDR fields, like **txgain**.

-## Change/Add audio streams
-### Multiplex
-1. Open file $HOME/dab/conf.mux and decide wich service you want to modify (srv-01 or srv-02) and change all parameters (id, ecc, label, shortlabel, pty, language) accordingly.
-I recommend you use the values mentionned in the [official ETSI TS 101 756 document](https://www.etsi.org/deliver/etsi_ts/101700_101799/101756/02.02.01_60/ts_101756v020201p.pdf).
-1. If your host is powerful enough, then you can add more services/sub-channels/components

-### Encoders
-1. Point your web browser to http://raspberrypi.local:8003 (default user profile **odr** and password **odr**) to manage your audio streams and related PAD.
-Make sure that the **output** information matches your multiplex configuration (services and sub-channels)
-1. You can use the excellent [radio browser directory](https://www.radio-browser.info) to identify the url of the radio audio stream
-1. Test the radio audio stream url with vlc on your computer (not the raspberry) and check the bit rate

-## Other
+## Multiplex
 ### Change the name of the multiplex
 The default name of the multilex is **Micro DAB**.

 If you want to change the name of the multiplex, then change the label and shortlabel values within the **ensemble** section in file $HOME/dab/mod.ini

 ## Encoders (audio & data)
-If you start the job **21-Multiplex-Manager**, then you can view some of the multiplex settings on your web browser at the following url: `http://raspberrypi.local:8002`
+If you start the job **21-Multiplex-Manager**, then you can view some of the multiplex settings on your web browser o: `http://raspberrypi.local:8002`

+## Audio and data
+If your Raspberry PI or your virtual host is powerful enough, then you can add more services/sub-channels/components

+### Encoders
+1. Start job **10-EncoderManager** from the Supervisor web access
+1. Point your web browser to the **Encoder Manager web interface**  on [RaspberryPi](http://raspberrypi.local:8003) or on [Virtual host](http://localhost:8003) (default user profile **odr** and password **odr**) to manage your audio streams and related PAD.
+1. You can use the excellent [radio browser directory](https://www.radio-browser.info) to identify the url of the radio audio stream
+1. Test the radio audio stream url with vlc on your computer (not the raspberry) and check the bit rate

+### Multiplex
+1. Open file $HOME/dab/conf.mux and decide wich service you want to modify (srv-01 or srv-02) and change all parameters (id, ecc, label, shortlabel, pty, language) accordingly.
+I recommend you use the values mentionned in the [official ETSI TS 101 756 document](https://www.etsi.org/deliver/etsi_ts/101700_101799/101756/02.02.01_60/ts_101756v020201p.pdf).
+1. If you added more channels, then make sure that the new sub-channels match the new encoders you added previously